-Here’s my story of how I ended up exclusively pumping for my first child.
-You can read other exclusive pumping stories here.
+Here’s my story of why and how I ended up exclusively pumping for my first child.

 This post may contain affiliate links, which means if you click a link and purchase something, I may make a small commission at no additional cost to you.
 I only recommend products I love!
 More information here.